Twitter says it could turn first-ever profit, shares surge

 Twitter last month began testing tweets as long as 280 characters, double the existing cap, and has announced plans to toughen its rules on online sexual harassment.

-Up to Wednesday’s close, Twitter’s stock had risen 5.2 percent this year, compared with a 30.4 percent gain in the S&P 500 information technology index .SPLRCT.
+Up to Wednesday’s close, Twitter’s stock had risen 5.2 percent this year, compared with a 30.4 percent gain in the S&P 500 information technology index.

 Reporting by David Ingram in San Francisco and Pushkala A in Bengaluru; Editing by Bernard Orr and Meredith Mazzilli